Quantum Memory and Autonomous Computation in Two Dimensions: Overview

-As a second ingredient to our proposal, we recall \textit{active} error correction schemes with concatenated codes.
+As a second ingredient to our scheme, we recall existing \textit{active} quantum error correction schemes with concatenated codes.
 These have been used to prove the threshold theorem in Refs.~\cite{aharonov1997, gottesman2000}.
-We formulate their result as: \begin{lemma}[proof in the extended version of \cite{aharonov1997}] For any fixed $\tEC \geq 1$, there exists a constant-size quantum error-correcting code $\mathcal{C}$ and a complete, nearest-neighbor, measurement-free gadget set (state preparation, a universal gate set, error correction, and measurement) which satisfy the fault-tolerance conditions (Def.~\ref{def:FT-conditions} in App.~\ref{app:exRec-review}).
+We formulate their result as: \begin{lemma}[proof in the extended version of \cite{aharonov1997}] For any fixed $\tEC \geq 1$, there exists a constant-size quantum error-correcting code $\mathcal{C}$ and a complete, nearest-neighbor gadget set (state preparation, a universal gate set, error correction, and measurement) that is $\tEC$-fault-tolerant (in the standard concatenated-code sense, cf. Def.~\ref{def:FT-conditions} below).
 These gadgets define a constructive map $\mathcal{E}$ that transforms an ideal logical circuit $Q$ into a one-level encoded circuit $\mathcal{E}(Q)$.
-The $r$-level concatenated circuit $FT_r(Q) = \mathcal{E}^r(Q)$ retains 1D nearest-neighbor locality and requires no intermediate measurements or classical control. \end{lemma} The proof of the error-correcting capabilities of such codes can be performed by tracking the rescaling of the logical error rate through each level with the method of extended rectangles \cite{aliferis2006, gottesman2024}, which we explain in App.~\ref{app:exRec-review}.
-We use a 1D nearest-neighbor version of the statement, implemented using a sequence of SWAP gates to realize the recursive gadgets locally.
-Following the extended version of~\cite{aharonov1997}, we enforce locality already at the first encoding level and then concatenate.
-This increases the overhead by only a constant factor relative to the nonlocal scheme.
-The gadgets are implemented in a measurement-free way via stabilizer applications to local ancillas that act as control qubits in subsequent operations~\cite{aliferis2006}.
-Each gadget uses $\bigO(1)$ ancilla qubits per encoded block.
-Hence the ancillas can be counted as part of the constant block size of the base code.
+The level-$l$ concatenated circuit $FT_l(Q) = \mathcal{E}^l(Q)$ retains 2D nearest-neighbor locality and requires no intermediate measurements or classical control. \end{lemma} The proof of the error-correcting capabilities of such codes can be performed by tracking the rescaling of the logical error rate through each level with the method of extended rectangles \cite{aliferis2006} (that we review in Sec.~\ref{sec:exRec-review}).
+We use a 2D nearest-neighbor version of the statement, implemented using a sequence of SWAP gates to realize the recursive gadgets locally.
+The extended version of Ref.~\cite{aharonov1997} supplies exactly the required properties.
+In particular, nearest-neighbor locality is enforced already at the first concatenation level, before concatenating afterwards, so that the overhead relative to non-local schemes is increased by only a constant factor.
+The gadgets are realized in a measurement-free way via stabilizer applications to local ancillas that act as control qubits in subsequent operations.
+Each gadget uses finitely many ancilla qubits per encoded block; hence the ancillas can be counted as part of the constant block size of the base code.
 Importantly, although such schemes require no intermediate classical processing, it is still necessary to store and control the structure of the protocol.
-To obtain a truly passive error correction method, we supply it with a clock mechanism that achieves this control in a time-independent manner whilst preserving the stability to errors.
+To obtain a truly \textit{passive} quantum error correction method, we supply the concatenated scheme with a clock mechanism that achieves this control in a time-independent manner whilst preserving the stability to errors.